- Home

 Voltage, current, and resistance are linked โ knowing any two lets you calculate the third.

-Ohm's law is the most-used equation in circuit analysis and electrical engineering.
+Ohm's law is the single most-used equation in circuit analysis and electrical engineering.
+It is essential for calculating current draw, sizing wires, designing circuits, troubleshooting faults, and ensuring electrical safety in homes and industry.

 Ohm's law applies to individual components, not always to the whole circuit at once.